PR Trends In 2023 - Dominate The Ranking By Stepping Up Your Game

 “With the B2B sales environment getting increasingly more competitive, and decision-makers seeing little or no differentiation between competitors, there is a clever tactic that marketers should pay more attention to – thought leadership,” said Zanetti.
 “We are increasingly seeing how this is the silver bullet in our clients’ PR and content marketing arsenal.”

-How To Launch an Influencer Marketing Campaign in 7 steps (Strategy, Outreach, and Examples)
+How To Launch An INFLUENCER MARKETING CAMPAIGN in 7 Simple Steps (Strategy, Outreach and Examples)

 Influencer marketing has been a big part of PR trends for a few years, and that won't change in 2022.
 Influencers keep popping up everywhere on the web, from micro-influencers on TikTok to influencers with millions of followers on Instagram.
 Also, they are making ways for you to get into niches that you might not have thought of yet.